 1. Make a vision board

 A vision board is a visual representation of your goals or values.
-It can serve as motivation, inspiration, or a reminder to keep working towards the future you want.
+It can serve as motivation, inspiration, or a reminder to keep working toward the future you want.

 There is no right way to make a vision board.
 For a very simple one, get a cork message board and pin postcards, magazine cutouts, pictures, and quotes that motivate and inspire you, or represent the person you would like to be.
 The beauty of this method is that you can add and remove pieces easily.